sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/01_intro.md

 <font size=2> Source: Google </font>

-## Application Programming Interface (API)
+## Ways to Access GEE

-An (API) is a way to communicate with GEE servers.
-The API is designed so that users don't need to worry about distributing computation across computers and later assembling results.
-As users, we simply specify what should be done, which makes GEE very accessible to users who are not familiar with writing code.
+GEE is a powerful tool but it is also designed to be accessible to users who are not familiar with writing code.
+Apps or graphical user interfaces with visible code are useful for this purpose.
+When the user needs more control and options for development, the Code Editor is the better option.

 ## Apps